How has the pandemic affected sales for a heritage brand like yours?

 At the same time, our clients are absolutely unique and will come to use for their jewellery requirements – no matter what.
 It’s the first time buyers, who become a little difficult to convert.
 Our sales team is always upbeat when it comes to their sales pitch and ability to outperform their counterparts, so that helps to some extent.

 How are you embracing technology to ensure that you reach a wider set of audience?

-What are the some of the changes you have made in your business model or the way you do business in this time of pandemic?
+What are the some of the changes you have made in your business model since the pandemic?

-What would be the top three mantras you adopt to stay ahead of the curve?
+What would be top three mantras you adopt to stay ahead of the curve?